ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/debian-nginx.md

 <b>2.e.
 Mysql</b>

-The official Faveo installation uses Mysql as the database system and **this is the only official system we support**.
+The official Faveo installation uses Mysql/MariaDB as the database system and **this is the only official system we support**.
 While Laravel technically supports PostgreSQL and SQLite, we can't guarantee that it will work fine with Faveo as we've never tested it.
 Feel free to read [Laravel's documentation](https://laravel.com/docs/database#configuration) on that topic if you feel adventurous.

-Install MariaDB 10.6.
+Install Mysql 8.0 or MariaDB 10.6.
 Note that this only installs the package, but does not setup Mysql.
 This is done later in the instructions:

+<b> For Debian 11 </b>

 ```sh
 sudo apt update